vendia/blog/pages/industry-financial-services.md

   - type: Carousel
     slides:
       - text: >-
-          ### **Historically, we’ve spent more time talking about doing a
+          ### **"Historically, we’ve spent more time talking about doing a
-          project than it took us to build on the Vendia Share solution and begin sharing data with key partners in our data ecosystem.**
+          project than it took us to build on the Vendia Share solution and begin sharing data with key partners in our data ecosystem."**

           ###### **– Head of Product, Finserv securitization and technology services**